-Play up the wood paneled look seen in many homes with Graber Traditions 2″ Wood Blinds in Knotty Pine, also available with nostalgic cloth tapes.
+Play up the wood paneled look seen in many homes with Bali 2″ Northern Heights Wood Blinds in Rustic Lodge, also available with nostalgic cloth tapes.

 During the 50s and 60s, Polynesian pop swept the nation in the form of tiki bars, bamboo furniture and knotty pine accents.
 Woven wood shades were the obvious choice to bring the island feel home.

 Bamboo Roller Shades give the look of classic bamboo roll-up shades with easier operation.